ner0-m/elsa/docs/guides/python_guide/backward_projection.md

 1. Analytical reconstruction
 2. Iterative reconstruction

+Both approaches mainly differ in the timepoint of discretization - in analytical reconstruction, you discretize at the end, for iterative reconstruction you discretize straight away.

-In the next chapter, we will show the analytical reconstruction, the so-called _filtered backprojection_.
-It is a very popular method in the field of X-ray tomography.
+In the next section, we will show an analytical reconstruction method, the so-called _filtered backprojection_.
+It is a very popular method in the field of X-ray computed tomography.

 However, for all interesting problems, the inverse problem is ill-conditioned or ill-posed.
 A problem is well-posed if all of the following conditions are met:
 1. A solution exits
 2. The solution is unique
 3. The solution is stable

 If at least one is not met, the problem is ill-posed.
-A solution is considered stable, if small changes to the measurements, only induces a small change in the solution.
-Mathemathically speaking, the solution depends continuously on the measurements.
-Hence, an for an unstable problem, a small change in the measurements may lead to an arbitrary jump in the solution.
+A solution is considered stable, if small changes to the measurements only induce small changes in the solution.
+Mathematically speaking, the solution depends continuously on the measurements.
+Hence, for an unstable problem, a small change in the measurements may lead to an arbitrarily large jump in the solution.

 Iterative algorithms have been developed and investigated to deal with ill-posed problems.
-Importantly, they are able to handle such situations better then the analytical reconstruction.
-Usually at the cost of runtime efficiency.
-Still, iterative algorithms are tremendously important and interesting, hence we will devote a couple of chapters to different algorithms.
+Importantly, they are typically able to handle such situations better than analytical reconstruction methods, usually at the cost of runtime efficiency.
+Still, iterative algorithms are very important and interesting, hence we will devote a couple of sections to different algorithms.

+_(to be continued)_